What’s In A Name?- The Different Names Of God

 Seven centuries before His birth, the most titled Person to ever live was given names and designations prefiguring His vocation and ultimate destiny: Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.

-Takeaway: meditate on each name, understanding how they apply – and what they teach – about the Second Person of the Trinity.
+Meditate on each name, understanding how they apply – and what they teach – about the Second Person of the Trinity – Jesus!

 *Romeo & Juliet, Act II